OCD Caused By Maladaptive Coping Skills

 Obsessive-compulsive disorder (OCD) can severely reduce the quality of life.
 It’s long been thought that OCD was caused by a biological, chemical, or genetic problem, which rendered sufferers to a life of struggle.
 We’ve disagreed with this theory because we’ve helped sufferers overcome OCD by identifying and addressing the unhealthy behaviors that cause OCD.

 It’s our experience that the most effective way to achieve success over anxiety disorder, including OCD, is with the help of an experienced anxiety disorder therapist.
 While self-help information can be helpful, it seldom produces the depth of information and support required for meaningful and lasting results.
-Working with an experienced therapist, however, does provide that level of help and support.
+Working with an experienced therapist provides that depth of help and support.

 If you are struggling with OCD, know that it can be overcome with the right help and support.
-Again, no one needs to suffer needlessly.
+No one needs to suffer needlessly.

 Which skills will help patients with obsessive-compulsive disorder?

 New research shows sufferers of obsessive-compulsive disorder lack adaptive coping skills

 Obsessive-compulsive disorder (OCD) is a complex psychological condition, and those who suffer from it experience severe reduction in their quality of life.
 A new study in Springer's journal Cognitive Therapy and Research now shows that OCD sufferers need to adopt adaptive coping skills rather than the maladaptive strategies often used such as repetitive, compulsive actions or creating emotional distance from a situation, in order to effectively manage their condition.
 The research was led by Steffen Moritz of the University Hospital Hamburg in Germany.